 Keep It Clean

 Cleaning the helmet is fairly easy too.
 The liner can be washed with a mild soap and water and dry thoroughly.
 It’s suggested to use compressed air to blow out the air vents in the helmet.
-With plastic head gear, they can wiped off with a soft cloth and spray of furniture polish.
+With plastic headgear, they can be wiped off with a soft cloth and spray of furniture polish.

 A style that includes fashion colors is Ultra-Lite Equi-Lite Fashion Color Helmet with Dial-Fit-System.
 It appears in Lavender, Blue Mist, Sunset Pink, and Citron.